SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 	![Mount EFI with Hackintool](Docs/Mount-EFI.png)

 3. Delete all folders and then copy my entire EFI folder to the root of the EFI-partition
+4. Decide for yourself if you want to use the iMac20,2 (EFI/OC/config_iMac20,2_5700XT.plist) or iMacPro1,1 (EFI/OC/config_iMacPro1,1_5700XT.plist).
+If you don't need SideCar and want to watch Amazon Prime or Netflix in Safari, you should use the iMacPro1,1 config.
+For everyone else I would recommend the iMac20,2 as this is closer to the real Mac.
+Rename the config of your choice to ```config.plist```.
+If you don't rename one and there is no ```config.plist``` it won't work!
-4. Go to EFI/OC and open the config.plist with a plist Editor (I use "PLIST Editor" from the app store but other alternatives are [XCode](https://developer.apple.com/support/xcode/) or [ProperTree](https://github.com/corpnewt/ProperTree))
+5. Go to EFI/OC and open the config.plist with a plist Editor (I use "PLIST Editor" from the app store but other alternatives are [XCode](https://developer.apple.com/support/xcode/) or [ProperTree](https://github.com/corpnewt/ProperTree))
-5. Within the config.plist navigate to PlatformInfo/Generic and paste your serials for MLB, SystemSerialNumber and SystemUUID.
+6. Within the config.plist navigate to PlatformInfo/Generic and paste your serials for MLB, SystemSerialNumber and SystemUUID.
 You can generate them with the tool CloverConfigurator.
 [Technical Note: Serial Numbers](TechnicalNotes.md/#technical-note-installation--serial-numbers)
-6. Make a backup of this altered EFI folder which includes your unique serial number changes.
+7. Make a backup of this altered EFI folder which includes your unique serial number changes.
-7. Adjust your BIOS-Settings.
+8. Adjust your BIOS-Settings.
 See [My BIOS-settings](/bios-settings.md) for reference.
-8. Reboot from the installation media and install macOS.
+9. Reboot from the installation media and install macOS.
 The installation needs Internet.
 So either install a supported WiFi-card or plugin Ethernet.

-9. If you get an error within the installation saying something like "this installation is damaged" you can try this workaround:
+If you get an error within the installation saying something like "this installation is damaged" you can try this workaround:
  Delete Installinfo.plist on the installer disk:
   - Open the "Install macOS Catalina" Disk
   - Right Click on the package "Install macOS Catalina"